mikadamsterdam/react_for_project/README.md

 - React introduces a new paradigm to UI development, which makes the inner working of your front-end app a lot more predictable.

 ## When to use React
-- If you're dealing with a lot of DOM maniplutation
+- If you're dealing with a lot of DOM manipulation
 - If you're dealing with a lot of 'state management' of the front-end, for instance: chat applications
-- If you wish to separate the front end ('single-page-app') from your backend ('json rest api')
+- If you wish to separate the front end ([single page application](https://en.wikipedia.org/wiki/Single-page_application)) from your backend (most commonly a JSON api)

 ## How
 Instead of manipulation the DOM directly, each component renders a piece of html.
 Each component automatically re-renders, whenever something within that component changes.